FoenixRetro/f256-firmware/README.md

 ```

 ## Workflow
-Currently the firmware is easiest to build on Linux, Mac, and WSL or Cygwin on Windows.
+Currently the firmware is easiest to build on Linux.
+It should also work on Mac and WSL on Windows.
+I personally (`@rmsk2`) have never tested it under Cygwin on Windows but in theory it should work too.
 The [`just`](https://github.com/casey/just) tool is used to manage the different workflows.

 There is no recipe for building the complete firmware.
 Instead, components are built individually while developing.
 When using a recipe for building a component, the build artifacts are copied into the `shipping/firmware` directory.
 While keeping binary artifacts in a repository is generally considered a bad idea, in this case it is necessary, as some components will update their "built date" when building, and the binaries should not be changed when there are no changes.